DinoChiesa/ApiLoadGen/README.md

    to stop running the job.

+Jobs run "forever" unless they turn themselves off.
+It is possible for a job itself to invoke the action=stop url on the job server.
+In this case it would turn itself off.

 The "run status" of a job is known only to the loadgen server.
 It is not stored in App Services, as this status depends on the loadgen server process continuing to operate.
 A "running" job implies a pending